shivyyy001/Trie-Your_Own_Dictionary/README.md

 ___

 ### Design and Specifications :
-Created 3 files , one is Trie.c file which contains Trie data structure implementation , and the second is Main_Function.c file which contains the main function to use Trie.c file and the last is Trie_declarations.h file which has declaration for every function used in Trie.c file . <br>
+Created 3 files , one is Trie.c file which contains Trie data structure implementation , and the second is Main_Function.c file which contains the main function to use Trie.c file's functions , and the third is Trie.h file which has declaration for every function used in Trie.c file . <br>
-Trie.c file was included in Main_Function.c file like this : <b> ``` #include "Trie.c" ``` </b> .
-After including it any function implemented for trie in Trie.c file can be used in Main_Function.c file. <b><i> That's how Trie.c file works as a helper file for us providing great features :smiley: </i></b>.
+Trie.h file was included in Main_Function.c file like this : <b> ``` #include "Trie.h" ``` </b> .
+After including it any function implemented for trie in Trie.c file can be used in Main_Function.c file. <b><i> That's how Trie.h file works as a header file for us providing great features :smiley: </i></b>.

 #### About Main_Function.c file and its working :
-The Main_Function.c file contains the main function for the program which will let the user use the Trie.c file's functionality according to his need as the Trie.c file is included in Main_Function file as : ``` #include "Trie.c" ```.<br>
+The Main_Function.c file contains the main function for the program which will let the user use the Trie.c file's functionality according to his need.
+Trie.h file is included in Main_Function file as : ``` #include "Trie.h" ```.<br>
 So , when user will run the Main_Function.c file , the output screen will show different choice of functions to perform , like :
 - Add a word with its meaning in Trie Dictionary.
 - Search a word.